jvitor83/angular-pwa-seed/README.md

 > - **Simple responsive** - Choose when hide or show elements _(ex: if mobile or desktop)_.
 > > Use the directive `invisible-to="mobile"` at any element/component to make it invisible when at mobile.
 > - **Easy configuration** - Use the Angular CLI `environment.ts` for app's configuration.
-> > Authentication/Authorization options is already setted.
-Just need to choose your Identity Provider and change the config.
+> > Authentication options is already setted (with google).
+Just choose your Identity Provider and change the config.
+> - **Fast development** - Use the Angular CLI commands to generate your components/pages.
+> > Ex: `ng g component new-cmp`.
+More info at [Angular CLI](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services)
 > - **Components you choose** - It already has **Ionic** and **Bootstrap** installed, but you can include any other you want.
 > > - Add **PrimeNG** components using this [guide](https://www.primefaces.org/primeng/#/setup) (Angular CLI Integration section)
 > > - Add **KendoUI** components using this [guide](http://www.telerik.com/kendo-angular-ui/getting-started/)